-The paper printed with a thermal transfer ribbon ("Paper A") was a $80g/m^2$ coated paper.
-The thermal transfer ribbon was an ink ribbon with a thermal transfer layer comprising a colored layer containing a wax-like substance as a main component and a thermoplastic adhesive layer.
-In a thermal printer, portions of this layer were selectively softened or melted and transferred to the paper surface.
-The printed area used for the measurements had 1 cm X 1 cm (Figure 1).
+The paper printed with a thermal transfer ribbon ("Paper A") was an $80g/m^2$ coated paper.
+The thermal transfer ribbon was an ink ribbon with a thermal transfer layer, comprising a colored layer containing a wax-like substance as a main component and a thermoplastic adhesive layer.
+In the thermal printer, portions of this layer were selectively softened or melted and transferred to the paper surface.
+The printed area used for the measurements had 1cm x 1cm (Figure 1).